-Schizophrenia Treatment and Therapy Center for Teens in Dallas, Texas
+Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

-Schizophrenia is a neurodevelopmental disorder that affects how different parts of the brain are built, connected, and function.
+Schizophrenia profoundly reshapes the way a teen experiences the world around them.
+This neurodevelopmental disorder affects how different parts of the brain are built, connected, and function.
 Common symptoms involve delusions, hallucinations, confused speech, cognitive deficits, and a lack of motivation.
-This page will provide an overview of the psychiatric rehabilitation and intensive treatment this condition typically requires.
+This condition typically requires psychiatric rehabilitation and intensive treatment.

-You’ll also learn how to access schizophrenia-informed therapy to address negative and positive symptoms.
-BasePoint Academy’s multiple schizophrenia treatment centers in Texas, based in Arlington, Forney, and McKinney, are at the forefront of adolescent psychology.
-Our professionals can conduct a free assessment to recommend the most suitable level of care for your teen.
-Call us to get started.
+BasePoint Academy’s schizophrenia treatment centers in Arlington, Forney, Frisco, and McKinney, Texas, are at the forefront of adolescent psychology.
+Our professionals can conduct a confidential assessment to recommend the most suitable level of care for your teen.
+Call us to get started today.

 What Is Schizophrenia?

-Schizophrenia is a severe mental health condition that affects how you think, feel, and behave.
-It involves thought disorders, including positive symptoms like delusions and hallucinations, and negative symptoms such as social withdrawal and lack of motivation.
-The dopamine hypothesis suggests that neurotransmitter imbalances, particularly with dopamine, play a key role.
+Schizophrenia is a severe mental health condition that affects how your teen thinks, feels, and behaves.
+It involves positive symptoms like delusions and hallucinations, as well as negative symptoms like social withdrawal and lack of motivation.
+The dopamine hypothesis suggests neurotransmitter imbalances, particularly with dopamine, play a key role.

 Cases of pediatric schizophrenia, which is the onset of the condition before the age of 18, are uncommon.
 Research on childhood-onset schizophrenia, defined as symptoms appearing before age 13, is limited.
 The National Institute of Mental Health (NIMH) estimates that its occurrence is less than 0.04%.
 Furthermore, diagnosing can be difficult when conditions like Post-Traumatic Stress Disorder (PTSD), Autism Spectrum Disorder (ASD), Major Depressive Disorder (MDD) with psychosis, and Generalized Anxiety Disorder (GAD) present with similar symptoms.
-Seeking help from professionals who specialize in adolescent mental health issues, particularly schizophrenia and other neurodevelopmental disorders, is advised.
+Seeking help from professionals at BasePoint Academy who specialize in adolescent mental health issues is crucial.

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with a schizophrenia.
+Our confidential assessment with a licensed clinician will allow us to provide you with a recommendation for the appropriate level of care for your teen struggling with schizophrenia.
 We can also check your insurance coverage levels.

 Teen Schizophrenia